 Clicking "Save changes" will cause the calculator to reload.
 Your edits will be lost.

 Whether you’re looking to buy a house or a car or need some help paying for school, borrowing money can help you reach your goals.
 Before you take out any loan, it’s essential to have a clear idea of how long you’ll have to repay it and what your monthly payment will be.
-A loan calculator can tell you how much you’ll pay monthly based on the size of the loan, the term, and the interest rate.
+A loan calculator can tell you how much you’ll pay monthly based on the size of the loan, the loan or mortgage term, and the interest rate.

 How to Calculate Monthly Loan Payments